Raph Graybill

-Raphael "Raph" Jeffrey Carlisle Graybill (born February 20, 1989) is an American attorney who has served as chief legal counsel to Steve Bullock, the Governor of Montana, since 2017.
-Graybill was a candidate for attorney general of Montana in the 2020 general election.
+Raphael Jeffrey Carlisle "Raph" Graybill (born February 20, 1989) is an American attorney who served as chief legal counsel to Steve Bullock, the governor of Montana, from 2017 to 2021.
+Graybill was a candidate for attorney general of Montana in the 2020 general election, losing to Republican nominee Austin Knudsen.
+As running mate to Ryan Busse, Graybill ran unsuccessfully for lieutenant governor in Montana's 2024 gubernatorial election.

 Early life and education

 Graybill is a fifth-generation native of Montana.
 He was born and raised in Great Falls and graduated from Great Falls High School.
 In 2010, Graybill earned a Bachelor of Arts degree in political science from Columbia University.
 He then studied as a Rhodes Scholar at Magdalen College, Oxford, where he earned a Master of Philosophy (MPhil) degree in political theory in 2012.
 Graybill received a Juris Doctor from Yale Law School in 2015.

 Graybill served as an auxiliary police officer with the New York City Police Department for four years while studying at Columbia University.

 Career

 In 2008, Graybill was elected as a Democratic National Committee delegate and had the distinction of being the youngest DNC delegate elected to the Montana Delegation.

 After graduating from Yale Law School in 2015, Graybill served as the law clerk to Chief Judge Sidney R. Thomas of the U.S. Court of Appeals for the 9th Circuit in Billings, Montana.
 He then worked in private practice for the firm Susman Godfrey LLP, representing small businesses harmed by unfair business practices.